-- Download the maps from here: https://lambda.gsfc.nasa.gov/product/foreground/ebv_map.cfm - Load this healpix extinction map in Aladin by drag and drop or using , select the tab and fill the path and filename of the fits file (lambda_sfd_ebv.fits) - do not hesitate to change the colour table of this map, zoom in, zoom out, ... - Click on the name of the extinction plane, then go to the "Coverage" menu on top of your screen and select "Generate a MOC based on ..." and "the current image".
+- Download the maps from here: <a href="https://lambda.gsfc.nasa.gov/data/foregrounds/SFD/lambda.gsfc.nasa.gov/d - Load this healpix extinction map in Aladin by drag and drop or using , select the tab and fill the path and filename of the fits file (lambda_sfd_ebv.fits) - do not hesitate to change the colour table of this map, zoom in, zoom out, ... - Click on the name of the extinction plane, then go to the "Coverage" menu on top of your screen and select "Generate a MOC based on ..." and "the current image".